Evaluations of topological Tutte polynomials: Unifying the combinatorial interpretations

 \end{proposition}

 The specialisation $R(G; x+1,y,1/\sqrt{xy})$ that appears in Equation~\eqref{e.qmbr0} is significant as it as appears in many results about the ribbon graph polynomial, for example in duality relations (see \cite{BR2,ES,Mo1}) and in connections to knot theory (see for example \cite{CP,Da,Mo1}).
-In addition, \mbox{$R(G; x+1,y,1/\sqrt{xy})$} admits a recursive deletion-contraction definition \cite{Ch1}, whereas there is no known deletion-contraction reduction for $R(G;x,y,z)$ in general.
+In addition, \mbox{$R(G; x+1,y,1/\sqrt{xy})$} has a deletion-contraction relation that reduces it to a linear combination of polynomials of edgeless ribbon graphs (see \cite{Ch1}), which are easily computed.
+In contrast, the known deletion-contraction reduction for the three-variable polynomial $R(G;x,y,z)$ will only reduce it to a linear combination of polynomials of ribbon graphs in which every edge is a loop, and there is not currently an efficient method for computing these forms.